iconicgr/dotfiles/installation.md

 timedatectl set-ntp true
 ```

-- [ ] Partition the disk (Single disk that is wiped, EFI and EXT4, no swap)
+- [ ] Partition the disk (Single disk that is wiped, EFI and EXT4, no swap).
+Labels are added to simplify bootloader configuration
 ``` bash
 lsblk